 The Parent Perception Barometer brings clarity and context to conversations about what parents think about K-12 education.
 From parents’ high-level perceptions about their kids’ schools to concerns about academic progress and mental health, multiple data sources provide insight into these trends.
 Some of the data highlight topics about which parent opinion is more divided.
 There is no substitute for directly engaging with parents and families to understand what educational opportunities and support they need, but we hope this tool serves as a starting point for those working to better understand aggregated parents’ views on K-12 education, the broader landscape, and how both are evolving as the pandemic progresses.

 Bellwether’s Parent Perception Barometer tracks data over time from a variety of sources, including Gallup, Pew, and the University of Southern California.
-A March 2022 Bellwether analysis found that:
+An October 2022 Bellwether analysis found that: